Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Results

-An immediate consequence of the inferred supra-linear relation between \sfe- and \sfr-enhancements in starburst events is that the distributions of the SFG population with respect to (s)\sfr\ and \sfe\ are qualitatively different.
-(Here we consider the \sfe-distribution at fixed gas mass.)
-We illustrate this in Fig. \ref{fig:sSFRnSFEdistrib} for the case of the best-fitting double log-normal decomposition (eqs. \ref{eq:lognormMS} and \ref{eq:lognormSB}) and \sfe-boost relation for starbursts (eq. \ref{eq:SFEcalib_SB}).
-While the \ssfr-distributions of main-sequence galaxies and starbursts blend, the two sub-populations are more strongly separated in terms of \sfe.
-In comparison with the distribution of galaxies in the \mmol\ vs. \sfr\ plane in Fig. \ref{fig:invSKcalib}b, we see that the bimodality predicted by the 2-SFM framework is less pronounced.
-So far, CO follow-up observations of SFGs have generally explicitly targeted either strong starbursts \citep[e.g.][]{solomon97, greve05, riechers06, ivison11} or main-sequence galaxies \citep[e.g.][]{leroy08, daddi10a, tacconi10, geach11, magdis12a}.
-It is thus very likely that this selective observing strategy has artificially deepened the expected trough between the main-sequence and starburst component in Fig. \ref{fig:sSFRnSFEdistrib}b into the genuine gap that is seen in Fig. \ref{fig:invSKcalib}b.
+An immediate consequence of the inferred supra-linear relation between \sfe\ and \sfr\ enhancements in SB events is that the distributions of the SFG population with respect to (s)\sfr\ and \sfe\ are qualitatively different.
+(Here we consider the \sfe\ distribution at fixed gas mass.)
+We illustrate this in Figure \ref{fig:sSFRnSFEdistrib} for the case of the best-fitting double log-normal decomposition (eqs. \ref{eq:lognormMS} and \ref{eq:lognormSB}) and \sfe\ versus boost relation for SBs (Equation \ref{eq:SFEcalib_SB}).
+While the \ssfr\ distributions of MS galaxies and SBs blend, the two subpopulations are more strongly separated in terms of \sfe.
+In comparison with the distribution of galaxies in the \mmol\ versus \sfr\ plane in Figure \ref{fig:invSKcalib}(b), we see that the bimodality predicted by the 2-SFM framework is less pronounced.
+So far, CO follow-up observations of SFGs have generally explicitly targeted either strong SBs \citep[e.g.,][]{solomon97, greve05, riechers06, ivison11} or MS galaxies \citep[e.g.,][]{leroy08, daddi10a, tacconi10, geach11, magdis12a, tacconi13}.
+This selective observing strategy has thus very likely artificially deepened the expected trough between the MS and SB component in Figure \ref{fig:sSFRnSFEdistrib}(b) into the genuine gap that is seen in Figure \ref{fig:invSKcalib}(b).
+It should be clear that the detailed shape of the transition from the MS component of the SFE distribution to the offset SB component is uncertain to the same extent as we have only poor constraints on the lower part of the boost function (cf. Figure \ref{fig:boostcomp}).
+However, our conclusion that the SFE distribution should be broader than the sSFR-distribution of SFGs is inevitable if the scaling between the SFE enhancement and SFR boost of SBs is supra-linear as we find here.

 We now have all ingredients to provide an empirical prescription for the \sfe\ of starbursting systems.
-In analogy to the expression for normal galaxies in eq. \ref{eq:normSFE_MS}, we write the recipe for starbursts in terms of a normalized SFE,
+In analogy to the expression for normal galaxies in Equation \ref{eq:normSFE_MS}, we write the recipe for SBs in terms of a normalized SFE,